Working with community members to make communities well.

 - Defer to BOD for further discussion

-Because the BOD committee members are active in the community, potential conflicts of interest may arise.
+Because committee members are active in the community, potential conflicts of interest may arise.
 To avoid the perception of unfair advantage, those who submit applications must refrain from discussing the application with any BOD member outside of the official grant application review process.

 If a committee member is engaged in any activity or has a demonstrated interest that may cause bias for or against a grant application, the member will disclose the conflict during a committee meeting.
 The committee may ask the member to abstain from further review, discussion and voting on the application.
 The decision of the committee will be duly recorded in the minutes of the meeting.
 The 5HF BOD will follow the same procedure for potential conflict of interest at the time of final funding decisions.

-Preference will be given to 5H Plans and applications outside 5H funding that:
+Preference will be given to 5HF Wellness Coalition approved interventions and Regional Planning Applications that:

 - Are consistent with 5HF’s mission and address one or more of our four vision elements

 - Address policy, infrastructure (built environment), systems or behavior/culture

 - Address the needs identified for the service area.
 Local health data can be found at onebigconnection.org/facts-figures

 - Demonstrate organizational capacity including